AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 The Training Data Access connector enables your AEM Sites-based custom-made user interface to retrieve and render training information to learners and helps easy and faster search.

 The connector exports training metadata to a data storage and retrieval solution.
-You can then configure your AEM Sites-based interface to use these two services to retrieve training data, render web pages, and provide optimized training search functionality to the learners.&nbsp;
+You can then configure your AEM Sites-based interface to use these two services to retrieve training data, render web pages, and provide optimized training search functionality to the learners.

-For example, a non-logged in AEM Sites-based interface can use the exported metadata to help a learner search, browse, and access training pages that show training information&nbsp;
+For example, a non-logged in AEM Sites-based interface can use the exported metadata to help a learner search, browse, and access training pages that show training information

 Enable this connector to build and render your AEM Sites-based web pages and deliver customized experiences to your learners from AEM, where the course information is fetched by using a public API (headless LMS).